jasperdg/ERC-1155-benchmarks/README.md

 Next Install Ganache [here](https://truffleframework.com/ganache).

 ```
-# Next off move to the directory of the token you'd like to test
+# And finally move to the directory of the token you'd like to test
 $ truffle test
 ```